 Complimentary food and drink is not offered with Tigerair, however, you do have the option of purchasing items from the menu.

 There is plenty to choose from on the menu, at prices that are affordable albeit not a bargain.
 I chose to purchase a ‘posh ham and cheese toastie’ and a dry ginger ale for $12.

 Unfortunately, the crew forgot about my meal, however, they brought it out about 20 minutes before landing after I reminded them.

 The toastie was nice but the dry ginger ale was warm.

 There is no inflight entertainment offered on Tigerair.

-You can use your Velocity points to book Tigerair flights.
-The required points is calculated based on ticket cost, meaning selecting a different flight could save you thousands of points.
+You can use your Velocity Points to book Tigerair flights.
+The required points are calculated based on ticket cost, meaning selecting a different flight could save you thousands of points.